-This summer, my grandson is transforming his sense of self and his experience of purposeful fun with the help of professional soccer coaches.
-They awesomely demonstrate how to embrace the human potential of their 10-year old players.
-The kids come off the field in the “My Weaker Foot” Camp physically exhausted and spiritually so invigorated that they smile in their sleepy stupors all the way home.
-It is so clear they are loving the connection to their growing selves, their teammates, their coaches, and the game!
-These coaches recognize, acknowledge and reinforce core human potential by employing a distinct strategy for getting the most out of everyone, and by bringing caring and loving leadership to the job, and the Camp of life.
+In the summer of 2016, my grandson was transforming his sense of self and his experience of purposeful fun with the help of professional soccer coaches.
+They awesomely demonstrated how to embrace the human potential of their 10-year old players.
+The kids would come off the field in the “My Weaker Foot” Camp physically exhausted and spiritually so invigorated that they smiled in their sleepy stupors all the way home.
+It became so clear they loved the connection to their growing selves, their teammates, their coaches, and the game!
+These coaches recognized, acknowledged, and reinforced core human potential.
+They did so by employing a distinct strategy for getting the most out of everyone and bringing caring and loving leadership to the job, and the Camp of Life.

-Brexit is the antithesis of this.
-Great strategists see trends before others do and great leaders prepare before the trend overtakes them.
-Brexit is the manifestation of a populous trend that political leadership ignored, then underestimated, and then failed to plan successfully for.
+Brexit was the antithesis of this.
+Great strategists see trends before others do, and visionary leaders prepare before a movement overtakes them.
+Brexit back in 2016 was the manifestation of a populous trend that political leadership ignored, then underestimated, and then failed to plan for with success.
 Most leaders — political and business — are not great strategists.
-A recent study by PwC found that just 8% of business leaders had the right competencies to be transformational “strategists” and effective agents for change.
+A study by PwC found that just 8% of business leaders had the right competencies to be transformational “strategists” and effective agents for change.
 That’s problematic.

-Brexit is a reflection of a disillusioned and disengaged people fed up with decades of being disregarded.
-In the US, support for Trump and Sanders is, in large part, the result of the same phenomenon.
+Brexit is a reflection of disillusioned and disengaged people fed up with decades of being disregarded.
+In the US in 2015, support for Trump and Sanders was, in large part, the result of the same phenomenon.
 For generations, people have watched as leadership talk has not matched the walk, transformational change has been trumped up, and trickle-down economics has been exposed as a costly myth.
 Over time, the disappointment grew to despair, distrust, and disengagement.
-This slow, invidious decline has not been properly addressed by leaders.
+Leaders did not correctly address this slow, invidious decline.
 Poor leadership has become a crucible for revolt.
 And yet, there has always been a better way.

-Brexit in the public sector is a harbinger for a strategic problem in the private sector.
+Brexit in the public sector remains a harbinger for a strategic problem in the private sector.
 The lesson I am speaking about is less visible than a democratic uprising, but nonetheless real.
 It is embedded in the culture and the air we breathe.
-It’s a disaffection with authority that favors itself disproportionately over employees, customers, business partners, and the environment, thereby, building disengagement and undermining loyalty.
+It’s a disaffection with authority that favors itself disproportionately over employees, customers, business partners, and the environment.
+The dissatisfaction with authority brings disengagement and underminings loyalty.
 It’s a malignancy that every business leader needs to recognize, sooner versus later.
 As they say in Game of Thrones, “Winter is coming …” and we’re running out of time.

-In the US, according to Gallup research, over one hundred million employees (70%) “vote” with hearts and feet their dissatisfaction about over-rated business leadership and the ambient disregard and disrespect.
+In the US, according to Gallup research, over one hundred million employees (70%) “vote” with their hearts and feet about their dissatisfaction with over-rated business leadership and the ambient disregard and disrespect.
 They disengage from their work and end up not giving a damn about their company.
 Because they know — like Brexit “Leave” voters — that leadership in an arrogant C-Suite does not have a comprehensive, transformational business strategy that will make all stakeholders’ lives better.
-Add to this that Brexit “Leave” leaders do not have an effective strategy and you have no hope of transforming anything.
+Add to this that Brexit “Leave” leaders do not have an effective strategy, and you have no hope of transforming anything.

-It is clear that only transformational leaders with a deeply human strategy have any chance of transforming their organizational culture.
-And yet, consider the opportunity this presents for the rare company blessed with people leadership and a transformational strategy focused on human brilliance.
-Imagine the company that effectively deploys human potential strategies that are aimed at sustaining engagement and releasing human brilliance across the organization.
+Only transformational leaders with a profoundly human strategy have any chance of transforming their organizational culture.
+And yet, consider the opportunity this presents for the rare company blessed with real leadership of people and a transformational strategy focused on human brilliance.
+Imagine the company that effectively deploys human potential strategies to sustain engagement and release human brilliance across the organization.
 Imagine the performance levels.
 Imagine the competitive advantage.